gary-dalton/code7/code7_stage8.md

 ## How did I make this?

+1. I put the jump ring on the string and tied a double knot.
-1. First, I put a bead on the string, then I tied a knot.
-I put another bead on a string, and tied another knot.
-Then, I put a spacer on the string and tied another knot.
+1. I put a bead on the string and tied a knot.
+1. I put another bead on a string, and tied another knot.
-2. After that, I did it all again.
-I put a bead on the string, then I tied a knot.
-I put another bead on a string, and tied another knot.
-Then, I put a spacer on the string and tied another knot.
+1. I put a spacer on the string and tied another knot.
+1. I repeated steps 2-4.
-3. Finally, I put on the special charm, and tied one last knot.
+1. Finally, I put on the special charm, and tied one last  double knot.

 ## With rhythm

+>"Jump ring, double knot.<br />
->"Bead, knot, bead, knot, spacer, knot.
+>Bead, knot, bead, knot, spacer, knot.<br />

->Bead, knot, bead, knot, spacer, knot.
+>Bead, knot, bead, knot, spacer, knot.<br />

->Special charm, final knot."
+>Special charm, double knot."

 ##